sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/fe4986cf-fced-4262-8201-ca8d0c67e2e1" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows VM ping a public website, such as Google, using command line or PowerShell.
+From the Windows VM ping a public website, such as Google, using PowerShell.
 Observe the ICMP traffic in Wireshark.
+As shown in the image above, you should notice 4 packets of information successfully transmit from the Windows VM to the public domain.
 </p>

 <p>
 <img src="https://github.com/user-attachments/assets/0a5e1df4-bd6a-4399-b3e5-baf24c1fc455" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using Wireshark filter to moniter DHCP traffic.
-In PowerShell issue your VM a new IP address and observe the resulting network traffic.
+In the Windows 10 VM set the Wireshark filter to moniter now only DHCP traffic.
+Using PowerShell type in "ipconfig/ renew" to issue the Windows 10 VM a new IP address and observe the resulting network traffic.
+As shown in the image above, Wireshark will reveal the Windows 10 VM requesting a new ip address from the DHCP server.
 </p>
 <br />